Get a callbackGet a guide

 You control how and when you take your money.
 Take a one-off lump sum or arrange a flexible loan where you can apply to use what you need, as and when you need it.

 You decide what percentage of the property’s value you’d like to protect to pass on as an inheritance.
 However, be aware this will reduce the amount you can borrow.

-Our equity release calculator makes it easy to see how much money you could release from your home with a Legal & General Home Finance lifetime mortgage.
+Our lifetime mortgage calculator makes it easy to see how much money you could release from your home with a Legal & General Lifetime Mortgage.

 I am years old and I think my property is worth £

-In the meantime, this step by step guide helps explain much of what happens next.
+We also have a step by step guide, which helps explain much of what happens next.